 When you post general content to the entire Network, choose post visibility setting: This Network.

-If there are smaller groups in a Network and you post to a specific group, make sure to choose post visibility setting: Network Group(s).
-Then select a specific group.
-This way, the post will only be shown to members of this group.
+If there are smaller groups in a Network and you want to post to a group, make sure to choose visibility setting: Network Group(s).
+Then select the specific group.
+This way, the post will only be shown to members of that group.

 Note: Network moderators can see all of the group posts regardless they are in a group or not.

 3. Use hashtags to label posts and comments